javafxports/javafxmobile-plugin/README.md

 Be aware that the first time the plugin runs an iOS task, it will take a long time (more than 15 minutes) to ahead-of-time compile all the Java modules.
 After this finishes successfully, all these modules are cached locally (`~/.gvm/aot`), so the next runs will be shorter (just a few minutes).

+### Android

+<b name="fn1">Experimental!</b>

+Be aware that Java 9 support on Android is very experimental.
+You can only use Java 9 APIs as long as you remain backward compatible with Java 8.
+For instance, you can not use custom skins of JavaFX controls, because those APIs were changed completely in JavaFX 9.

+1. The Android SDK command line tools, available [here](https://developer.android.com/studio/index.html#command-tools)
+2. Use the `sdkmanager` command line tool to install the following packages:

+    ```
+    ANDROID_SDK/tools/bin/sdkmanager "platform-tools" "build-tools;27.0.3" "platforms;android-25" "extras;android;m2repository" "extras;google;m2repository"
+    ```

+3. Define a global gradle property named ANDROID_HOME inside ~/.gradle/gradle.properties that points to the location of the Android SDK:

+    ```
+    ANDROID_HOME=/path/to/android-sdk-directory
+    ```

+4. Make sure to set the source and target compatibility in build.gradle to Java 8 to make your applications deployable on Android.

+    ```
+    sourceCompatibility = 1.8
+    targetCompatibility = 1.8
+    ```

 ## Usage